hratx-blue-ocean/pogchamp/README.md

 * Add user stories

 ## Tech Stack
-*Exponent* was built primarily with ReactJS on the front end and Node/Express/MongoDB on the backend.
+*exPWNent* was built primarily with ReactJS on the front end and Node/Express/MongoDB on the backend.
 Other key technologies used are listed below:

 ### Technologies